fabianonline/OctoPrint-Telegram/README.md

  ```

     ![Screenshot](../screenshots/newbot4.png?raw)
+* Now enter Octoprint's settings and select Telegram.
+* Enter the token you got from BotFather into the field "Telegram Token".
+* Save and exit the settings.
-* Send a message to your new bot.
-Any message is okay, Telegram's default `/start` is fine as well.
+* Send a message (any message will do) to your new bot.
+* Again enter the settings for this plugin.
+* Underneath the "Chat-ID" field will be a block about "known chats".
+Your Telegram account will be listed there.
+Copy it's ID (the number at the beginning of the line) into the text field.
+This is necessary to let the plugin know which telegram user shall get the notifications and is allowed to control Octoprint via Telegram.
 * Now check the configuration.